FusionAuth developer image

 When FusionAuth is your user datastore, adding a user means you must either provide a password or send them a link to set up their initial password.

-If you are only allowing passwordless authentication for your application, don’t allow the user to specify a password and instead generate a random series of characters for the password.
-We recommend generating at least 32 characters in the ascii character set that are completely random to ensure the user’s account is secure.
+If you are only allowing magic link authentication for your application, don’t allow the user to specify a password and instead generate a random series of characters for the password.
+We recommend generating at least 32 characters in the ASCII character set that are completely random to ensure the user’s account is secure.

 Troubleshooting